cb-ci/ci-team-to-managed-controller-migration/README.md

 * CREATE MC
 * ON MC: create target folder (where to migrate the Teams/teams root folder to )
 * COPY JOBS FROM TC TO MC
 * MIGRATE CREDENTIALS

 if you see the [migrateTC2MC.sh script](./migrateTC2MC.sh), it contains the steps for the phases above.

+* if you need to improve the copy performance you can use the [copy-jobs.sh](./copy-jobs.sh)
+* The copy script requires RWX storage class on the Controller PVCs.
+* If you have an RWO storage class you need to scale down the replica sets of the controllers before you execute the `copy-jobs.sh` script

 # How to start